msys2/msys2.github.io/Home.md

 There is also an [excellent introduction from Matthieu Vachon](https://sourceforge.net/p/msys2/discussion/general/thread/dcf8f4d3/#8473/588e) describing MSYS2, the shells, pacman and other stuff in a less technical, more practical way.

+Some pages on the [Git for Windows wiki](https://github.com/git-for-windows/git/wiki) are relevant to MSYS2 as well.

 **Project members:**
 - [Alexey](https://github.com/alexpux) (Project Leader)
 - [Ray Donnelly](https://github.com/mingwandroid)